One-Stop Career Centers near you.

 Individuals can receive support from One-Stop Career Centers.
-There are locations in every state and they were created as part of the Workforce Investment Act.
+There are locations listed below in every state and they were created as part of the Workforce Innovation and Opportunity Act.
 If you are unemployed, or need a better job or higher income/new skills, the One Stop Career centers near you offer a number of services to those who need help.

 A range of assistance programs are offered to job seekers at one central location as part of the One-Stop Career Centers.
 While additional details on some of the services offered are below, some examples include career counseling, job training referrals, miscellaneous employment-related services and access to job listings.
 You can stop by a center to meet with a case manager or specialist, or call a location by you.
 Some of the locations provide services remotely over the internet as well.